connorzl/academic-kickstart/content/authors/admin/_index.md

 user_groups: []

 ---
+I am a first-year Computer Science PhD Student at Stanford University, working with [Leonidas Guibas](https://geometry.stanford.edu/member/guibas/) and [Gordon Wetzstein](https://stanford.edu/~gordonwz/) during my initial rotations.
+My research lies in the intersection of computer graphics and machine learning, and I am currently working on discovering and leveraging structure from 3D shapes.

-I am a software engineer at Google working on mobile computational photography with the Android Camera Algorithms team!
+Previously, I worked at Google as a software engineer on mobile computational photography (mostly related to Portrait Mode on Pixel phones).

-Previously, I was a graduate student at Carnegie Mellon University, advised by [Keenan Crane](https://www.cs.cmu.edu/~kmcrane/).
-As a member of the [CMU Graphics Lab](http://graphics.cs.cmu.edu) and the [CMU Geometry Collective](http://geometry.cs.cmu.edu), I researched interesting problems in computer graphics and geometry processing.
-This culminated in my [Master's Thesis](https://www.cs.cmu.edu/calendar/fri-2019-07-19-1500/computer-science-5th-year-masters-thesis-presentation) on remeshing geometric surfaces.
+I was also a Computer Science undergraduate and graduate student at Carnegie Mellon University, advised by [Keenan Crane](https://www.cs.cmu.edu/~kmcrane/).
+This culminated in my Master's Thesis on quad meshing.

-I also completed my undergraduate studies at Carnegie Mellon, majoring in Computer Science and minoring in Robotics.
 Outside of work, I enjoy watching movies, playing video/boardgames with friends, and listening to [music](https://www.last.fm/user/connorzl) (long-time swiftie).
 Also a fan of traveling, sports, and good food :)